ManticoreGamesInc/platform-documentation/src/tutorials/environmental_art.md

 ### Open the Terrain Painting Tool

-The terrain painting tool is also found the the terrain properties tab.
+The terrain painting tool is also found in the terrain **Properties** tab.
 Terrains must have painting enabled, and this can be done through the painting menu.

 1. Select the terrain in the **Hierarchy**.
 2. Open the **Properties** window.